keyboard_arrow_up

 Navigation

-The means by which an AGV determines its calculated position and stop points.
-Laser, optical, wire, camera and inertial systems are types of navigation.
+The process by which an AGV determines its position and travel path.
+Common navigation methods include laser, optical, wire, camera, and inertial systems.

 Odometer